-During the spring and summer months most of us find ourselves more involved with outside activities for longer periods of time.
-When out in the sun for more than 15-30 minutes, it is very important that our skin is safely and effectively protected.
-Finding a truly non-toxic and safe sunscreen that offers adequate protection can be difficult.
-The good news is that more and more non-toxic sunscreens are hitting the market.
-Below are some things to consider when choosing a good sunscreen for you and your loved ones.
+During the spring and summer months, most of us find ourselves more involved with outside activities for longer periods of time.
+When out in the sun for more than 15-30 minutes, it’s important to safely and effectively protect your skin.
+Finding a non-toxic and safe sunscreen that offers adequate protection is not always easy.
+The good news is that more and more non-toxic and safe sunscreens are hitting the market.
+Our 2022 updated article below contains important things to consider when choosing a safe sunscreen for you and your loved ones.

 The Importance of Using a Safe Sunscreen

 When choosing a non-toxic and safe sunscreen, look for a sunscreen product with non-toxic ingredients, one that is effective against UVA and UVB rays and is NON-GMO certified.
 Be careful of many popular and even some so-called safe sunscreens that may contain harmful chemicals that can enter your body through your skin.
 Finding a safe sunscreen always takes some time and effort.
 And most of us do not have an extensive chemistry background enabling us to determine which sunscreen ingredients are harmful and which sunscreen ingredients are safe.
 Before you make a sunscreen purchase, take time to go online to read labels and research the ingredients.
 A long list of chemical names that are difficult to pronounce most likely means you will be drenching your body in toxic chemicals during a time when skin pores will be open.
 And, of course, be especially careful what you put on your children’s skin.

 Sunscreen Guidelines: What to Avoid When Choosing a Safe Sunscreen